munozariasjm/paper_o_bannane/readme.md

 cd bannane
 pip install -r requirements.txt
 ```
+Ensure that you have Python 3.8+ installed along with PyTorch and Pyro for Bayesian inference.

 ## Structure

 The repository is structured as follows:
 ```
-paper_o_bannane/
+bannane/
 │
-├── data/                   # Data files
+├── data/                   # Dataset files
-│   ├── all_o/             # Oxygen isotopic chain data used for training, evaluation, and testing
+│   ├── all_o/              # Oxygen isotopic chain data used for training, evaluation, and testing │
-|
-├── notebooks/
-│   ├── simple/             # Training example of the model and benchmarking │   ├── studies/            # Studies of the model's performance
+├── notebooks/              # Jupyter notebooks for exploration and benchmarking │   ├── simple/             # Example training and benchmarking notebook │   ├── studies/            # In-depth analysis of model performance │
-|
-├── LABS/                   # Data files output by the model for reproducibility of the studies
-|
+├── results/                # Model outputs for reproducibility │   ├── predictions/        # Predicted nuclear properties and corresponding uncertainty quantification │   ├── sensitivity/        # Sensitivity analysis results
+│
-├── scripts/                 # Scripts for training and evaluating the model │   ├── trainers             # Script for training the model │   ├── slurm                # Script for training the model on a cluster for ablation studies
+├── scripts/                # Scripts for training, evaluation, and inference │   ├── train.py            # Model training script
+│   ├── evaluate.py         # Performance evaluation and benchmarking
+│   ├── slurm/              # SLURM job scripts for cluster-based training │
+├── models/                 # Pre-trained models and checkpoint files │
+├── requirements.txt        # List of dependencies
+├── README.md               # Project documentation
+└── LICENSE                 # MIT License

 ```